top of page

 TESTING & VALIDATION APPROACH

-To ensure the platform supported real operational workflows, usability sessions were conducted with users interacting with monitoring features such as geolocation tracking, alerts, and device status visibility.
-During these sessions, I observed how quickly users could interpret system states, locate issues, and understand next steps.
+To ensure the platform supported real operational workflows, usability sessions were conducted with users interacting with core monitoring features, including geolocation tracking, alert interpretation, and device status visibility.

-Working alongside engineers during hardware testing also allowed me to evaluate how users interacted with the physical device interface, ensuring consistency between device feedback and dashboard information.
+Working alongside engineers during hardware testing allowed evaluation of how users interacted with the physical device interface, ensuring consistency between hardware feedback and dashboard information.

 CONCLUSION